 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need-to-know.
-They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
-Details of these measures may be obtained from our DPO using the contact details at the end of this Privacy Notice.
+Third parties will only process your personal information on our instructions and they are subject to a duty of confidentiality.
+Details of these measures may be obtained from our Data Protection Officer (“DPO”)

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-We will retain your personal information for a period of 6 months after the later of (i) you not being offered a position for which you have applied; or (ii) if successful in your application, the termination of your employment, for whatever reason.
+We will retain your personal information for a period of 3 years after the later of (i) you not being offered a position for which you have applied; or (ii) if successful in your application, the termination of your employment, for whatever reason; or (iii) for the purposes of alerting you to alternative positions that may arise in future.
+If we wish to retain your personal information on file beyond that point, we will write to you separately to ascertain whether you give us consent to continue to hold your details.

 We retain your personal information for the above period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 After this period, we will securely destroy your personal information in accordance with applicable laws and regulations.